rvion/CushyStudio/README.md

 2. **CushyStudio** then scan you `ComfyUI` install and generates whole **_TypeScript SDK_** supporting all your custom nodes, assets, models instaleld, etc.

-3. All your custom nodes, models, and images will be converted to `enums`, `classes`, `helpers`, etc, allowing you to create **Cards** with maximum type safety and completion. you can check the generated SDK at `schema/global.d.ts`.
+3. All your custom nodes, models, and images will be converted to `enums`, `classes`, `helpers`, etc, allowing you to create **Actions** with maximum type safety and completion. you can check the generated SDK at `schema/global.d.ts`.
     - 👉 this file is updated after each ComfyUI connection.
     - 👉 It means it will only be created after the first successful connection to your ComfyUI instance